 Could you please clarify how to properly submit transcripts?

 Scan the front and back of your transcripts and upload them with your online application (if you are an international student, please upload English translations as well).
 An official transcript from every institution where you have received a Bachelor’s degree or higher must be received by Rackham.

 Note: Screen shots of your grades from an online student account are NOT acceptable.
 We must have scans of transcripts from your institution.
 Rackham will accept transcripts mailed from the school or from the applicant, as long as they are in a sealed envelope that bears the official seal or letterhead of the institution.
 For more information about submitting transcripts to Rackham, visit their website.

-Your Application Handbook says you encourage students to not submit letters of recommendation from online services like Interfolio.
+Your Application Handbook says you encourage students not to submit letters of recommendation from online services like Interfolio.
 Why?

 We find that these letters are written in vague and general terms in order to satisfy a large audience.
 Our admissions committee is looking for reference letters that speak in specific terms of the student’s strengths in academia, Anthropology, potential for graduate work, and to all of your other various talents.
 We have found that letters from services, such as Interfolio, do not make the student stand out as individually created letters of recommendation do, thus hindering your chances of admission.

 My recommenders lost the email from CollegeNET (my online application) instructing them on how to submit the recommendation letter online.
 Can you resend them the information?